Ghini/ghini.desktop/doc/started.rst

 .. _before-you-start:

-Before you start
+Should you SQLite?
 ===================

 Is this the first time you use Bauble, are you going to work in a stand-alone setting, you have not the faintest idea how to manage a database management system?
-If you answered yes to any of the previous, you probably better stick with SQLite, easy, fast, zero-administration file-based database.
+If you answered yes to any of the previous, you probably better stick with SQLite, the easy, fast, zero-administration file-based database.

 With SQLite, you do not need any preparation and you can continue with